sammy200-ui/JavaScript_main/README.md

 - Build a portfolio of JavaScript projects.
 - Share my learning experience with others.

-## 👨‍💻 Contributions
-If you have any suggestions, resources, or feedback, feel free to open an issue or create a pull request.
-Collaboration is always welcome!

 ## 📝 Notes
 This repository will also serve as a space to organize and share my notes and summaries of JavaScript concepts.